New Linux Mint setup, 2025

 Multi‐Factor authentication

-Multi‐factor authenitication will nowadays stall many accounts transferred to other devices. ‘ Attempt to access from a new device.
+Multi‐factor authentication will nowadays stall many accounts transferred to other devices. ‘ Attempt to access from a new device.
 Is this you?’ kind of prompts.
 The accounts will not work until you give approval.

 This can include online accounts—just because it’s from a web‐browser, the authentication may still object.
-So for starters, web‐based email accounts will need re‐authenitcation, I also need to approve or install approval tokens for some online services, such as my Python account.
+So for starters, web‐based email accounts will need re‐authentication, I also need to approve or install approval tokens for some online services, such as my Python account.

 Extra work